snowdrop/snowdrop-cloud-devex/README.md

-# Intsructions to inject an initcontainer and enrich the Deployment of a S2I Application
+# Instructions to inject an initcontainer containing supervisord and enrich the Deployment of a S2I Application

 - Install the project
   ```bash